jgarnierGit/web-music-library/README.md

 (Also edit your music library to add geolocalisation link ;) )

-Incompatible with Chrome, <audio> balise is not displayed, but the song is playing.
+Known bug: Chrome doesn't display `<audio>` balise because of weird positioning, but the song is playing.

 ## What it is

 - An Audio manager and player.
 Currently supporting MP3, OGG & WAV as I simply use <audio> html element.
 Sorry for all FLAC lovers.
 - Define playlist from each available panels

+- Music library accessing in readonly mode to your local library
+  - Musics from your fileSystem are saved in database on the first reach.

 ## What it is not

 - A music metadata editor.
 For that part, I recommand using [MP3Tag](https://www.mp3tag.de)